rnatasha-85/natasharajore_2511552_part2_kpi_experiment/README.md

 The recommendation should be based on evidence from the A/B test, including whether the treatment group performs better than the control group on the success metrics while maintaining acceptable guardrail metrics.
 Only if the improvement is meaningful and the risks remain low should the new campaign be launched to all users.

+## Dataset Description

+The dataset (campaign_experiment_data) contains user-level information collected during the A/B test, including:

+- User and experiment information (user ID, signup date, experiment group)
+- User segments (region, device type, traffic source, plan type)
+- User journey metrics (landing page visit, trial start, onboarding completion, paid conversion)
+- Business metrics (30-day revenue, refund requests, support tickets)
+- User behaviour metrics (days to convert, engagement score)

+The dataset was reviewed and prepared before analysis by checking missing values, duplicate user IDs, invalid binary values, revenue outliers, experiment group counts, and segment distribution across groups.

-## North Star Metric: User Conversion Rate (Conversion to Paid Subscription)
+## North Star Metric Selected

+### User Conversion Rate (Conversion to Paid Subscription)

 ### Why this is the North Star metric